Thundernerd/Unity3D-StateMachine/README.md

 A code-generated state machine including transitions, with support for Zenject.

 ## Installation

+### Dependencies
+This package has a **hard** dependency on [Scriptable Object Collection](https://github.com/brunomikoski/ScriptableObjectCollection.git), an amazing package by [Bruno Mikoski](https://github.com/brunomikoski/ScriptableObjectCollection.git).
+Please follow the installation instructions in the readme of that repository.

+### Installing the package

 1. The package is available on the [openupm registry](https://openupm.com).
 You can install it via [openupm-cli](https://github.com/openupm/openupm-cli).
 ```
 openupm add net.tnrd.statemachine